-Degree Requirements Bachelor of Science in Psychological & Brain Sciences
+Bachelor of Science in Psychological & Brain Sciences

-All University College undergraduate students must satisfy the same general-education requirements (p.
-90).
+All School of Continuing & Professional Studies undergraduate students must satisfy the same general-education requirements (p.
+73).

-Students majoring in psychological and brain sciences in University College must complete a minimum of 33 units in psychology, including the following:
+Students majoring in psychological and brain sciences in the School of Continuing & Professional Studies must also complete a minimum of 33 units in psychology, including the following: